Residential Estimate Wizard

 Pricing looks wrong

 Check your default pricing in the Pricing Manager.
-The estimate builder pulls base rates, multipliers, and minimum charges from your pricing configuration.
+The Residential Estimate Wizard pulls base rates, multipliers, and minimum charges from your pricing configuration.
 Go to Settings > Pricing to verify your defaults.

 Customer did not receive the estimate

 Verify the customer's email address and phone number.
-Check that your email provider (Resend) and SMS provider (Twilio) are configured correctly in Settings > Integrations.
+Check that email delivery and SMS delivery are configured correctly in Settings > Integrations.
 Look at the message log for delivery errors.

 Was this article helpful?